 Handicappers assign ratings, using their experience, dimensions taken from the boats, observations of boats on the water and regatta results.

 Appeal of ratings is permitted under these rules, and shall be in writing on the current Rating Appeal form.
-An appeal will not be accepted until results are available for at least the (10) invitational races or twenty (20) club races.
+An appeal will not be accepted until results are available for at least the (8) Invitational Races or twenty (10) club races (the terms “Invitational Race” and “Club Race” are defined in Section 10.1.2).
 No more than one appeal will be accepted per racing season.
 Appeals may be filed by members to appeal the rating of their own boat or the boat of a competitor.

 The bylaws of PHRF Committee of the United States Sailing Association (US Sailing) permit appeals of ratings issued by a local handicapping committee to the US Sailing PHRF Committee.
 Such appeals may only be filed with the permission of the local Handicapping Committee (PHRF-LE.)